-The Stockholders and Board of Directors VASCO Data Security International, Inc.:
+The Board of Directors and Stockholders VASCO Data Security International, Inc.:

-We have audited the accompanying consolidated balance sheets of VASCO Data Security International, Inc. and subsidiaries (the "Company") as of December 31, 1998 and 1999 and the related consolidated statements of operations, comprehensive loss, stockholders' deficit, and cash flows for each of the years in the three-year period ended December 31, 1999.
-In connection with our audits of the consolidated financial statements, we have also audited the accompanying consolidated financial statement Schedule II--Valuation and Qualifying Accounts.
-These consolidated financial statement schedule are the responsibility of the Company's management.
+We have audited the accompanying consolidated balance sheets of VASCO Data Security International, Inc. and subsidiaries (the "Company") as of December 31, 1999 and 2000 and the related consolidated statements of operations, comprehensive loss, stockholders' equity (deficit), and cash flows for each of the years in the three-year period ended December 31, 2000.
+In connection with our audits of the consolidated financial statements, we have also audited the accompanying consolidated financial statement Schedule II - Valuation and Qualifying Accounts.
+These consolidated financial statements and the consolidated financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements and the consolidated financial statement schedule based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of VASCO Data Security International, Inc. and subsidiaries as of December 31, 1998 and 1999, and the results of their operations and their cash flows for each of the years in the three-year period ended December 31, 1999, in conformity with generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of VASCO Data Security International, Inc. and subsidiaries as of December 31, 1999 and 2000, and the results of their operations and their cash flows for each of the years in the three-year period ended December 31, 2000, in conformity with accounting principles generally accepted in the United States of America.
 Also, in our opinion, the related consolidated financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.